 Jeff Chen is a Managing Director and member of the Industrials group at Lazard Middle Market.
-He has significant merger and acquisition experience across a wide variety of sectors, with particular expertise in chemicals, materials, and industrial products and services.
+He co-leads its chemicals and materials practice and has more than 15 years of merger and acquisition experience in industrial products and services.

 Representative transactions include advising: